As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

-That said, there were a couple of cases that reported the included suction cups failed.
-Looking at the small number of adverse reports, this could just be the result of improper installation.
+That said, a couple of cases reported the included suction cups failed.
+Looking at the small number of adverse reports, this could be the result of improper installation.

 Just like all products, opinions will often vary.
 The fact is, there are just as many, if not more, positive customers.
-If you’re still not convinced, take a look at this video of cute baby birds below!
+If you’re still not convinced, watch this video of cute baby birds below!

 How and Where to Set up the Birdhouse

 What makes My Spy Birdhouse unique is that you can attach it safely to a window of your house.
 Although any window will do, we recommend placing it in a quiet and peaceful location, away from heavy traffic.